Question: Must I apply for U.S. Navy SSO Midshipman status in order to be selected to receive Student Incentive Payments (SIP)?

 Answer: No. Once you are disenrolled or resign from school, you may not reclaim your SIP upon subsequent reenrollment.
 However, you may be granted a leave of absence without pay from the SIP program for up to one academic year, approved by the academy Superintendent or President, if you continue to meet all requirements for graduation, including age.

 Question: Once in the SIP Program at a SMA, may I transfer to another SMA and remain in the SIP Program?

 Answer: Transfers will be reviewed by MARAD, after review and recommendations from the State maritime academies, on a case by case basis.
 There is no guarantee of acceptance at another State maritime academy.

 Question: What types of jobs will satisfy the employment obligation once I graduate?

-Answer: Your first obligation is to seek employment as a merchant marine officer sailing on U.S. flag vessels.
-Any employment other than sailing on a U.S. flag vessel as an officer utilizing your Merchant Marine Credential (MMC), or active duty as an officer in the U.S. armed forces, or as a commissioned officer in the NOAA Corps or officer in the U.S. Public Health Service (USPHS) will require an approved Employment Determination Request (EDR) from MARAD prior to starting that employment.
-The EDR form is on the MARAD website at https://mscs.marad.dot.gov
+Your first obligation is to seek employment as a merchant marine officer sailing on U.S. flag vessels.
+Any employment other than sailing on a U.S. flag vessel as an officer utilizing your Merchant Mariner Credential (MMC), or active duty as an officer in the U.S. armed forces will require an approved Employment Determination Request (EDR) from MARAD prior to starting that employment.
+The EDR form is on the MARAD website at https://mscs.marad.dot.gov.

 This is an official U.S. Navy web page.
 Naval Service Training Command is the parent command for the Department of Naval Science, Massachusetts Maritime Academy.
 All information on this site is approved